Monday, June 01, 2026

 In others words, the method of how something is shared with others should be the focus of study, not the actual content.
 The way something is delivered (the medium) affects a society just by its characteristics, not only by the message it carries.

 Click here to watch the video created by Historica Canada.
-Also read the information provided on that site about Marshall McLuhan and his insights on how technologies affect our lives.
+And you can also click here for more information provided about Marshall McLuhan and his insights on how technologies affect our lives.

 ASSIGNMENT: CLICK HERE